 BSGE Endometriosis Nurse representative

-Whilst we always welcome ideas for further growth and development, the key areas I’d like us to focus on are; education, nurse bursaries, creating an informative and resourceful website, standardisation of the nurse role, patient information and documentation templates, to name but a few.
+The BSGE Nurse subcommittee of Claudia, Liz and Jenny join me in welcoming ideas for further growth and development.
+Our focus remains on; education, creating an informative and resourceful website, standardisation of the nurse role, patient information and documentation templates, and, creating a professional and supportive environment for all our nurse colleagues.

 I have held the post of Endometriosis Nurse Specialist at Guy’s and St Thomas’ NHS Trust since 2014, alongside my role as a nurse hysteroscopist.
 I have an extensive background in gynaecology nursing and have undergone additional training in counselling and psychotherapy.